buildzap/exceldash/README.md

 # Excel Dashboard Generator

 A modern, client-side web application for creating interactive dashboards from Excel files.
-Built with HTML5, Bootstrap 5, and Vanilla JavaScript...
+Built with HTML5, Bootstrap 5, and Vanilla JavaScript.

 ## Features